 Many clients want a tri-color Bernedoodle, with markings as similar as possible to those of the Bernese Mountain Dog.
 That look is challenging to achieve, and people may have a long wait for it.
 Personally, I love Bernedoodles of all colors.
 Temperament is far more important to me than color.

 Life Span….
-Bernese Mountain Dog as a breed, are known to have a variety of health issues that may result in a shorter lifespan for the dog.
-By crossing the Bernese with the Poodle, it creates a much healthier, happier dog with the desired hybrid vigor that greatly decreases the chances of them inheriting any “breed related” health issues.
+By crossing the Bernese with the Poodle, it creates a healthier, happier dog with the desired hybrid vigor that greatly decreases the chances of them inheriting any “breed related” health issues.

-The average lifespan of a Bernedoodle is 12-15 yrs.
+The average lifespan expectancy of a Bernedoodle is 12-15 yrs.

 Coat: The majority of Bernedoodles have a wavy coat that sheds minimally, if at all.
 Most people with allergies to dog dander (i.e., those who experience sneezing and runny eyes) are fine with a wavy-coated Bernedoodle.